lachlan-waugh/cba-ctfs/slides/content/week02.md

 ---

 ## disclaimer
-* many of the tools and techniques discussed in these sessions could be used against real websites/applications
+* many of the tools and techniques discussed in these sessions could be used against real applications
 * don't do that

 ---